Didas-git/typescript-reference/in.md

 let recordObj2: Record<"a" | "b", string | number>
 ```

-If you want to create a tuple that you can assign any object, using `Record` is highly recommended over the `object` type.
+If you want to create a variable that can store any object, using `Record` is highly recommended over the `object` type.

 ```ts
 // @errors: 2322